nitint007/boardgamegeek/README.md

 cd boardgamegeek

-mvn clean test
+mvn clean test -Dsurefire.suiteXmlFiles=testng.xml;

 # If fails to execute from cmd line -

-Go to '' and run '' as JUnit test
+Go to '/boardgamegeek/testng.xml' and run 'textng.xml' as TestNG Suite

 *-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-